rkdud007/blog/content/blog/to-you.md

 tags = ["life"]
 +++

 Hi!
-Thank you for decide to read this
+Thank you for deciding to read this
 > In some shape or form, perhaps we’ve interacted in each other’s lives, so I want to thank you for being part of my journey.
 This letter is my way of wrapping up 2024 and sending letter to you — hope you enjoy it 💌